02 Mar 15 Easter Egg Decorating Ideas Perfect For Kids

-Easter is just days away, which means it’s time to bring out your holiday decor, ready your Easter baskets and decorate your Easter eggs!
+Easter is just a few weeks away, which means it’s time to bring out your holiday décor, ready your Easter baskets and decorate your Easter eggs!

-Just like decorating the Christmas tree at Christmas, decorating Easter eggs is especially fun for the kids.
-It’s a great opportunity for them to get creative, experiment with different styles and techniques, and get involved in the holiday preparations.
-You can have loads of fun with your kids making fun and festive designs and unique egg creations.
+Just like decorating the Christmas tree at Christmas, decorating Easter eggs for Easter is especially fun for the little ones.
+It’s a great opportunity for kids to get creative, experiment with different styles and techniques, and get involved in the holiday preparations.
+You can have loads of fun with your kids making festive designs and unique egg creations.
 Simply find a theme, gather your supplies and enjoy creating with your kids.

 See Also: 10 Easy Homemade Easter Treats For Kids

 If you’re looking for a great way to create multi-colored rainbow Easter eggs, this tutorial has the secret.
 Follow the steps to create rainbow dyed eggs with your choice of multiple colors.
 When you’re done, leave the eggs as they are, or use the colored backgrounds for an additional design – that’s up to you and your kids to decide.

 2. Bird Feather Easter Eggs